 Certain populations are more at risk of developing psoriasis than others.
 We know that there is a genetic component to this disorder and an estimated 10 percent of the population has a gene associated with psoriasis.
 Ultimately, only 2 to 3 percent of the population will actually develop the disorder because they were exposed to the triggers that “turn on” those genes.

 Treating psoriasis can be a process of trial and error, taking to time to find the right medications for a specific individual.
 Topical medications, including corticosteroids, Vitamin D analogues, topical retinoids, moisturizers, and more, are most commonly used with mild psoriasis.
 Oral medications used to treat psoriasis are associated with severe side effects and may be avoided or only used for a short time in people with more intense symptoms.
 Light therapy is another popular treatment method, including increased exposure to natural light and control doses of UVB phototherapy.

 The possibility of CBD as an alternative treatment for Psoriasis has risen in popularity over the last several years.
 Proponents of this therapy believe that CBD can be used to reduce inflammation and pain as well as suppress the overactive immune functions associated with this disorder.

 CBD, or Cannabidiol, is and oil derived from marijuana or hemp.
 It is an attractive natural treatment for many hard-to-treat disorders because it comes with few side effects and is generally considered to be safe, as reported by the World Health Organization.
-Additionally, CBD oil is typically free of THC, which is the component of marijuana that results in a high.
-This means that, even in states where medical marijuana has not been legalized, you can find legally sold CBD oil.
+Additionally, CBD oil is typically free of THC or has low levels of THC, which is the component of marijuana that results in a high.
+This means that, even in states where medical marijuana has not been legalized, you can find legally sold CBD.